 2019 and Beyond: Where Learn Robotics is Headed

-Flash forward to today, and, I’m running Learn Robotics out of my condo in sunny Southwest Florida.
+Flash forward to today, and, I’m running Learn Robotics out of sunny Southwest Florida.

 It’s late 2019, and Learn Robotics hosts tens of thousands of global visitors every month.

 Some fast-facts for you, mostly because they’re interesting: